 The appeal body for most financial matters is the Student Financial Appeals Committee.
 Petitions are available at the Student Services Center.

 A student’s residency status for fee purposes is determined at the time of admission according to the policy recommended by the Missouri Coordinating Board for Higher Education.
 Copies of the residency policy and petitions for change of residency status are available on request from the Office of Admissions.
-Petitions must be submitted to the Office of Admissions at least three weeks prior to the beginning of the trimester for which the charge is desired.
+Petitions must be submitted to the Office of Admissions before classes begin for the trimester for which the change is desired.

 The nonresident fee may be credited in an amount equal to the actual Missouri income tax paid by the nonresident student or custodial parent for the previous calendar year.
 Students covered by this policy remain classified as nonresidents and must submit the Missouri income tax return to Bursar’s/Cashiering Office to receive this credit.

 Preregistered students are expected to pay by August 15 for the Fall trimester, January 15 for the Spring trimester and May 15 for the Summer trimester.
 Students who enroll after those dates, including at general registration, are expected to pay upon enrollment.
 They will not receive a bill before the first payment is due.
 Payment deferments do not exempt the student from a finance charge.
 Students will be expected to apply payroll checks to amounts past due.

 If the student’s account cannot be paid in full, Northwest offers an installment plan.
 If a student chooses to pay by installments, a finance charge will be assessed on the remaining unpaid billed amount.
 Payment due dates for the fall are the 15th of August, September, October and November.
 Spring payment dates are the 15th of January, February, March and April.